 SCJ is the nation’s oldest honor society for student media leaders.
 Journalism is a foundation of democracy, and to ensure its future, SCJ focuses on pre-professional development at the collegiate level.
 SCJ aims to advance ethical, innovative collegiate journalism nationally and to create a strong network of advocates for First Amendment education.

 The Society for Collegiate Journalists is a National Society of Collegiate Mass Communications.
-It is the nation’s oldest organization designed solely to serve college media leaders.
-SCJ was formed when Pi Delta Epsilon, which was founded in 1909, merged with Alpha Phi Gamma, which was founded in 1919.
+SCJ was formed when Pi Delta Epsilon, founded in 1909, and Alpha Phi Gamma, founded in 1919, merged in 1975.

 Today SCJ has approximately 100 active chapters nationwide and 1,200 members.

 The National Council provides each active chapter key services: